Last updated on Tuesday 2nd of August 2022 11:17:19 AM

 How to quickly keep off-site copies of your backup repositoriesSome people like to keep an additional level of security on their data, like per instance making a copy of their backup repositories to an offline server or some USB disk.

-Back in the days of ©XSIBackup-Classic edition (only two years ago), we would recommend using Rsync to keep mirrored sets of your deduplicated repositories.
+Back in the days of ©XSIBackup-Classic edition (only two years ago at the time to write this), we would recommend using Rsync to keep mirrored sets of your deduplicated repositories.
 Block size was 50MB, thus 5TB of data would represent a set of 100.000 data blocks which were still very manageable.

 ©XSIBackup deduplicated repositories are comprised

 of millions of files in a multilevel hexadecimal hierarchy.
 The default block size is 1MB, which helps keep